assistant-ai/jess/README.md

 - `-p <promt>` - Mandatory.
 Short description of topic you want to generate your user story about.
 - `-i <input_file>` - Optional.
 Additional information about topic could be provided in input file.
 However, it could be used as main source of information for jess.
 Be careful with it.
 - `-o <output_folder>` - Mandatory. it should contain real folder. in this folder there would be generated user story, list of technical subtasks, and list of basic test plan.
+- `-sus` or `skip_user_story` - Optional.
+By default false.
+If true, user story will not be generated.
+- `-stc` or `skip_test_cases` - Optional.
+By default false.
+If true, test cases will not be generated.
+- `-sst` or `skip_sub_tasks` - Optional.
+By default false.
+If true, subtasks will not be generated.
+- `-pr` or `parallel` - Optional.
+By default 5.
+This oprion is responsible in how many threads jess will run subtasks generation.
+It could be useful for big projects with a lot of subtasks.
+However, it could return error due to hume amount of text tokens send to cloud models.
+So, be careful with it.

 # DELETING JESS